synopsys-sig/synopsys-action/README.md

 `DETECT_BLACKDUCK_RAPID_COMPARE_MODE` environment variable to `BOM_COMPARE_STRICT` and configure this in your GitHub workflow.

-**Note about Fix Pull requests creation:** By default fix pull request creation will be enabled (i.e. Create fix pull requests if vulnerabilities are reported).
-To disable this feature, we need to pass blackduck_automation_fixpr as false.
-It is mandatory to pass github_token parameter with token having required permissions.
+**Note about Fix Pull requests creation:** <br/>
+blackduck_automation_fixpr: By default fix pull request creation will be enabled (i.e. Create fix pull requests if vulnerabilities are reported).
+To disable this feature, we need to pass blackduck_automation_fixpr as false.<br/>
+github_token: It is mandatory to pass github_token parameter with token having required permissions.
 The token can be github specified secrets.GITHUB_TOKEN with required permissions.
-For more information on Github token see [Github Doc](https://docs.github.com/en/actions/security-guides/automatic-token-authentication)
+For more information on Github token see [Github Doc](https://docs.github.com/en/actions/security-guides/automatic-token-authentication) <br/>

-**Current observation regarding Fix Pull request creation** As per rate limit restriction of github rest api calls, we may observe fewer pull requests to be created.
+**As per observation, due to rate limit restriction of github rest api calls, we may observe fewer pull requests to be created.**

 ```yaml